SalomePlatform/shaper/doc/gui/Introduction.rst

 - **Sketch entity color** selects default color for sketch objects;
 - **Sketch external entity color** selects default color for external objects selected as reference during sketch creation/edition;
 - **Sketch auxiliary entity color** selects default color for sketch auxiliary objects;
-- **Sketch overconsrtaint color** selects default color for sketch with redundant constraints;
+- **Sketch overconstraint color** selects default color for a sketch with redundant constraints;
-- **Sketch fully constraint color** selects default color for sketch with zero degrees of freedom.
+- **Sketch fully constraint color** selects default color for a sketch with zero degrees of freedom.

 To redefine any color click on the corresponding line to access **Select color** dialog box